-WELLINGTON, New Zealand -- Citing lower global growth, New Zealand's Reserve Bank has cut the nation's benchmark interest rate by a quarter point to an all-time low of 1.5%.
+WELLINGTON, New Zealand -- Citing slowing global growth, New Zealand's Reserve Bank on Wednesday cut the nation's benchmark interest rate by a quarter point to an all-time low of 1.5%.

-The bank says demand for New Zealand's goods and services has slowed since mid-2018 as global economic growth has moderated.
-It says employment was near the maximum sustainable level but the outlook for employment growth was subdued.
+The bank said demand for New Zealand's goods and services had slowed since mid-2018 as global economic growth moderated.
+It said employment was near the maximum sustainable level but the outlook for employment growth was subdued.

 The New Zealand dollar fell by about one-third of 1 cent on the news, and was trading at a little under 66 U.S. cents.

 Reserve Bank Governor Adrian Orr said inflation was lower internationally thanks to things like improved computing power and a more global labor market.
 He said interest rates would stay lower for longer, as they had before the 1970s.

 "If you want to call it a new normal, call it that," he said.
 "I would suggest we are probably back to the original normal."

 New Zealand kept interest rates at higher levels than in many other developed countries after the 2008 global financial crisis, and even raised the benchmark rate to 3.5 percent in 2014.
 But since 2015 it has cut rates eight times.